• Skip to primary navigation

 • 100 grams tasty cheese cut into 3cm chunks

-• 400 grams potatoes, roughly chopped into 4cm pieces approx 2 large
+• 400 grams potatoes roughly chopped into 4cm pieces

-• 100 grams zucchini, roughly chopped into 4cm pieces approx 1 large
+• 100 grams zucchini roughly chopped into 4cm pieces

-• 1 carrot, roughly chopped into 4cm pieces
+• 80 grams carrot roughly chopped into 4cm pieces

 • 300 grams self raising flour